 Last but not least, I made sure that the products I am choosing aren’t limited to just removing caulks.
 They should also be able to remove different kinds of tough stains, gum, tree sap oil, debris and tar from various surfaces, ranging from soft cloth fabric to strong metals.

 1. Goo Gone Pro-Power Spray Gel – 24 Ounce

 The first pick is the best pick in our list.
 And am glad to announce that it’s another innovation by the trusted Go-Gone brand.
 Known as one of the most reputed adhesive remover manufacturers in America.

-If you accidentally create a mess while caulking, ordinary household cleaners would be ineffective.
+If you accidentally create a mess while caulking the shower, for example, ordinary household cleaners would be ineffective.
 Consequently, caulk is quite hard to remove when dried.
 That’s why make sure to keep something as strong and effective as Goo Gone Pro-Power Spray Gel.

 This is incredibly easy to use adhesive-remover that works on a variety of materials without harming the surface.
 Be it carpet, clothes, furniture, upholstery, floor, or any tough metal- this spray gel caulk remover can penetrate through the toughest surfaces in an instant.

 From lipstick stains on your clothes to unsightly chewing on your carpet, from caulk, graffiti, tar, oil, marker stain to dried paint- it lets you clean just about any mess off any surface without breaking much sweat.

 And it is quite amazing that the solution doesn’t affect the paint finish while removing wax from a car.
 Moreover, It can effectively remove spray paint off to clean the wall surface.